nainar/nainadotapp/pages/p/february-books.md

 Books, books, books, books.
 They are all I think about now that I have the podcast.
 What podcast, you say?
 Oh just [The Nano Bookcast](https://anchor.fm/naina-raisinghani) - a small podcast about books!

 Enough about that!
-Keeping with my monthly tradition, here are my reviews on the books I have "read" in January!
+Keeping with my monthly tradition, here are my reviews on the books I have "read" in February!

 **[Together by Dr. Vivek Murthy](https://www.goodreads.com/book/show/43309159-together)**